 2) You may be approached and invited by start ups and lesser known hosting resellers to join their sites.
 I have participated in several.
 And with enthusiasm, went ahead and fully loaded up all ebooks that fit their genre.
 They never sold.
 Why?
 Because these sites, with good intention, did not have the resources behind them.
 Not every ebook reseller host is a success.
 This is why I advocate for #1 above.
 Only place a few books at a site until it proves its worth.

 3) Some well known resellers might not work in your best interest either.
 Who doesn’t love Etsy.com?
 It’s a marketplace rich in creative diversity.
 I held an Etsy store for a few years.
 Sales were sporadic and slow.
 Many Etsy sellers do well because of their marketing efforts in- and outside of Etsy.
 I did not have the extra time to promote my books on Etsy.
-After three years I elected to close my Etsy ebook store with no regrets.
-Truth was I found much relief in not having to maintain another store site.
+After three years I elected to close my Etsy ebook store.
+Truth was, at that time it was a relief not having to maintain another store site.
 Lesson here is: if you decide to open up an e-bookstore you must make the commitment to promote sales from that site if you want to see it succeed.
-Fact is, reseller sites only host your ebook stores.
+Fact is, reseller sites only host your stores.
 It is up to store owners to peddle their own products.
 All this said, I may elect to open up my Etsy shop in the future.
 Why?
 Perhaps my creativity will spawn new products that would be more in line with Etsy artful themes.
 I always leave possibilities and options open!

 4) Another item worth mentioning, is that all reseller communities are different.
 Some offer forums, some don’t.
 Support differs vastly between hosting websites.
 From support requests answered by a person, to being directed to a FAQs page.
 While ratings and feedback on one site can be generous, on others it may be sparse.
 Be prepared.
 Some sites have buyer reviews that can be rough in their ratings- and with their comments.
 If so, try not to be disenchanted.